 Alphabetical listing of California counties with links to each county's main website.
 County reports and statistics are available through individual county sites.

-Has statistics on AIDS, vital statistics, maternal and child health, and more.
+Statistics on HIV/AIDS, births & deaths, pregnancy, maternal and child health, communicable diseases, marriages, and more.

 California Health Interview Survey

 "The California Health Interview Survey (CHIS) is the largest state health survey in the United States.
 It is a telephone survey conducted every two years on public health topics and access to health care."
 The web site contains the questionnaires, data files, and AskCHIS, an online data query system.
 (Requires one-time, free registration).

 California Healthcare Atlas (California Office of Statewide Health Planning and Development)